Over 95% of EVs in Kenya are two-wheelers

 From the newsletter

 Electric motorcycles and bicycles make up 95.2% of electric vehicles registered in Kenya, according to a report published by the Electric Mobility Association of Kenya (EMAK).
-The lobby shows there were a total of 9,144 registered EVs in the country by December 2024, out of which 8,712 units were two-wheelers.
+The group documents a total of 9,144 registered EVs in the country by December 2024, out of which 8,712 units were two-wheelers.
 There were only 247 buses, minibuses and passenger cars.

-• Kenya has one of the largest fleets of electric two-wheelers, mainly motorcycles, in Africa.
-The nascent industry has attracted more than a dozen companies who are now competing for a rapidly growing consumer segment.
+• The nascent two-wheeler industry has attracted more than a dozen companies who are now competing for a rapidly growing consumer segment.

-• Stiff competition in the sector is forcing some EV companies to specialize in specific niches.
-For example, Ampersand is transitioning from electric motorcycle sales to focus on its Battery-as-a-Service (BaaS) business.
+• Stiff competition in the sector is forcing some EV companies to specialise.
+First-mover Ampersand is transitioning from electric motorcycle sales to focus on the Battery-as-a-Service (BaaS) business.

 More details